ldtteam/MinecoloniesWiki/source/buildings/apiary.md

     <p>This is page two of the GUI.
 It has two buttons:</p>
     <ul>
         <li><b>Honeycombs or Honey:</b> Here you choose if the Beekeeper will collect honeycombs or honey bottles.
 Click to change the setting.</li>
       <li><b>Get hive tool:</b> Click this button to get the hive tool, which is how you select which hives the Beekeeper will take care of.
-To select a hive, right-click on it with the hive tool.</li>
+To select a hive, right-click on it with the hive tool.
+Rigth-click on a hive again to remove it.</li>
     </ul>
   </div>
 </div>